exonum/rfcs/README.md

 author and/or relevant stakeholders to discuss the issues in greater detail.
 In either case a summary from the meeting will be posted back to the RFC pull request.

+Maintainers of related repositories makes final decisions about RFCs after the benefits and drawbacks are well understood.
+These decisions can be made at any time, but the maintainers will regularly issue decisions.
+When a decision is made, the RFC pull request will either be merged or closed.
+In either case, if the reasoning is not clear from the discussion in thread, the maintainer of RFC repository will add a comment describing the rationale for the decision.

 ## Implementing an RFC
 [Implementing an RFC]: #implementing-an-rfc